 JEL Codes: D62, G11, G12, Q54.

 Keywords: Climate risk, carbon emissions, stock returns.

-^{}We thank Jitendra Aswani, Marcin Kacperczyk, Tuomas Tomunen, Shaojun Zhang, and participants in the Financial Stability Climate Committee Conference on "Identification and Measurement of U.S. Climate-Related Financial Stability Risks" for useful comments and suggestions, as well as Erica Bucchieri, Natalia Fischl-Lanzoni, Alexander Echikson, and Elie Singer for outstanding research assistance.
+^{}We thank Kent D. Daniel (discussant), Zhiguo He, Jitendra Aswani, Marcin Kacperczyk, Tuomas Tomunen, Shaojun Zhang, and participants in the 2024 NBER Summer Institute (EFEL), 2024 Milan IRMC Conference, and Financial Stability Climate Committee Conference on "Identification and Measurement of U.S. Climate-Related Financial Stability Risks" for useful comments and suggestions, as well as Erica Bucchieri, Natalia Fischl-Lanzoni, Alexander Echikson, and Elie Singer for outstanding research assistance.
 The views expressed here are solely the responsibility of the authors and should not be interpreted as reflecting the views of the Board of Governors of the Federal Reserve System, the Federal Reserve Bank of Boston, the Federal Reserve Bank of New York, the Federal Reserve System, or anyone associated with these institutions.
 First draft: March 12, 2024.